Luther Himsel felt called to become a nurse for a while, so pursuing a Second Degree BSN was a good fit for his career goals.

 Graduates of this program earn their bachelor’s in nursing in as little as 14 months.
 Students who enter this program already have a bachelor’s degree and are seeking a career change.
 You can learn more about this program by visiting our website.

 Did Luther Himsel’s Uncommon Story inspire you?
-If you want to talk through your career goals with one of our Inquiry Support Specialists, click here to book a call.
+If you want to talk through your career goals with one of our Inquiry Support Specialists, click here to request more information.
 No matter where you are in your Uncommon Story, remember that you have the power to write the next chapter.

 If this story has inspired you, why not explore how you can help further Concordia's mission through giving.